Investing

 Bonds vs. Stocks: What Are They?

-Bonds and stocks are two different types of financial instruments issued by companies.
+Bonds and stocks represent two distinct financial instruments that companies issue.

 Bonds vs. Stocks